 Ayurveda Pura Health Spa & Beauty Centre

 I was so delighted when I was invited to Ayurveda Pura for a consultation with Dr Deepa Apte, where she would assess my doshas.
 I was even more delighted when I arrived to find out I was also going to be treated to a Marma Abhyanga Ayurveda Energising Massage.
-It’s a while since I wrote about a treatment, but you can read more about my experience at The Spa at Dolphin Square Spa here.
+It’s a while since I wrote about the treatment, but you can read more about my experience at The Spa at Dolphin Square Spa here.
 More on the massage in a little while, first a bit of background information about Ayurveda.

 Ayurveda means “the complete knowledge for long life” in Sanskrit and Ayurveda is a type of traditional medicine native to India which dates back over 5000 years.
 It was so lovely to meet Deepa, whose face I recognised from Natural Health magazine as she is a regular contributor.
 During the session she assessed my physical, mental and emotional state through reading my body language, reactions, feeling my pulse and studying my tongue to ascertain my Doshas.
 There are three Doshas in Ayurveda medicine, which are responsible for different functions in the body –